 Also, while spending most of your days at home, it is important to prioritize your physical and mental health.
 So, how do you do that while not setting a foot out of your home?

-And with some great online deals, it doesn’t have to be a pricey endeavor!
+And if you poke around for some great deals, it doesn’t have to be a pricey endeavor!

 Set Your Priorities Straight and Stick to the Schedule